About Us

 Dr. Leffingwell is a clinical health psychologist and Professor and Head of the Department of Psychology.
 Dr. Leffingwell teaches courses in health psychology (PSYC 4163), the psychology of substance use (PSYC 6143), and behavior therapy (PSYC 6083).
 He is an award-winning teacher and a member of the Motivational Interviewing Network of Trainers.

-EMILY BIRKEL
+EMILY WARNER

 Doctoral Student